ooyala/native-skin/dev_docs/README-android.md

     cd native-skin/sdk/react/ && react-native start

+To test - you can try to request [http://localhost:8081/index.android.bundle?platform=android&dev=true](http://localhost:8081/index.android.bundle?platform=android&dev=true) and see if results come back

 ### Use the React Native javascript server in the Sample App

 1. Modify Sample App Players to point to React Native JS server